 The cues, ranked

 It shoots straight.
 Deflection is low.
 The feel is crisp without being harsh.
 If you buy a REVO, you’re not taking a risk.
-You’re joining 50,000 other players who already made this choice and never looked back.
+You’re joining thousands of players who already made this choice and never looked back.

 The downside is price.
-You’re paying for the name.
-The shaft itself doesn’t feel $400 better than a Cuetec Cynergy—it feels maybe 10% better.
-But that 10% compounds over time if you play seriously.
+You’re paying for the name and the engineering.
+The shaft feels maybe 10-15% better than a Collapsar.
+But that percentage compounds over time if you play seriously.

-Cuetec figured out how to make carbon fiber cheap.
-The Cynergy is a complete cue—shaft and butt together—with a carbon fiber shaft that plays nearly identical to the Predator REVO.
+The Cynergy SVB is a complete cue (shaft and butt together) with a carbon fiber shaft that plays nearly identical to the Predator REVO.
 Deflection is 0.88 inches.
 The REVO is 0.86.
 That difference is not noticeable when you’re playing.

 You get the whole package.
 No need to buy a separate butt.
 The wrap is decent.
 The balance is right.
 It’s a finished cue that you unbox and play.

-The hit feel is slightly less crisp than the REVO, but not in a bad way.
+The hit feel is slightly less crisp than the REVO.
 It’s more forgiving.
 If you mishit slightly, you feel it less.
 Some players like that.
-Some prefer the REVO’s sharper feedback.
+Others prefer the REVO’s sharper feedback.

-The deflection is 0.91 inches.
-That’s between the Cuetec and the REVO.
-The hit is quieter.
-Softer.
+The deflection is 0.91 inches (between the Collapsar and the REVO).
+The hit is quieter, softer.
 Some players describe it as more “liquid” than the Predator’s crisp feedback.
 It’s harder to explain than it is to feel.

 Mezz doesn’t have Predator’s marketing budget.
 Most American pool players have never heard of them.
 But in Japan and Europe, Mezz is considered equal or better than Predator in terms of engineering.
-They’re just not as loud about it.
+They’re simply quieter about it.

 If you already have a butt you like and you want to try something that’s not the REVO, the Ignite is the move.
 It plays different in a way you might prefer.